52binge/52binge.blog.source/about/index.md

 ### ⭐ Who am I

-<a href="/about"> Blair Chen</a> a data developer, GTD practitioner, live in Singapore, Singapore.
+<a href="/about"> Blair Chen</a> a data developer, GTD (Getting Things Done) practitioner, live in Singapore, Singapore.

 <a href="/about"> Blair Chen</a> focus on python/SQL, data engineering, data modeling, computer science.